 Mortgage prequalificaiton: a smart way to start

-Mortgage prequalification is a simple assessment of whether your debt-to-income (DRI) ratio fits American Mortgage guidelines for home loans.
+Mortgage prequalification is a simple assessment of whether your debt-to-income (DRI) ratio fits FBC Mortgage guidelines for home loans.
 It also provides an estimate of how much you may be able to borrow – and that’s a good step in your home-buying journey.

 While your DTI number is informative, keep in mind that you could qualify to borrow more than you can afford to spend on your house payments when factoring in your other living expenses and needs, such as furnishing your new home and monthly bills.